barashe/bacpacs/README.md

 Overview
 --------

-bacpacs is a bacterial pathogenicity classification python module, based on on the following paper: "BacPaCS – Bacterial Pathogenicity Classification via Sparse-SVM", by Eran Barash, Neta Sal-Man, Sivan Sabato, and Michal Ziv-Ukelson (Submitted).
+bacpacs is a bacterial pathogenicity classification python module, based on the following paper: "BacPaCS – Bacterial Pathogenicity Classification via Sparse-SVM", by Eran Barash, Neta Sal-Man, Sivan Sabato, and Michal Ziv-Ukelson (Submitted).
 It can be used for classification using a pre-trained model, or for generating a new model from labeled training data of sequenced proteomes.
 The training pipeline:

 1. bacpacs selects the 10% longest protein out of the set of all proteins from all training samples.